palkan/isolator/README.md

 # Or you can add it to Gemfile with `require: false`
 # and require it manually in your code.
 #
-# This aproach is useful when you want to use it on staging too.
+# This approach is useful when you want to use it in staging env too.
 gem "isolator", require: false
 ```